 XBLA / Xbox 360 (Or Xbox One with Backwards Compatibility) –

 Guardian Heroes / Radiant Silvergun / Nights Into Dreams

 Fighting Vipers and Daytona USA were ported to the Xbox as well but only Guardian Heroes, Radiant Silvergun and Nights are really worth playing.
 Guardian Heroes is a fantastic Beat ’em up RPG hybrid with great combos and a way to clean up the pixels and give the sprite-work a smoother appearance.
 Radiant Silvergun is a stand out bullet hell game that I loved playing over and over again on the 360 despite never being any good at it (for me that’s the sign that a bullet hell game is worth playing) A brilliant mix of pixel and 3D that really nails the fast paced madness of the Saturn.
 Nights Into Dreams was ported to PC so you can work a bit of magic to make it look better on there but the simplicity of turning on a console and playing can’t be undervalued.
 It’s super fun to play Nights with a good analogue stick and the gameplay and designs of the nightmares have aged well.
 3 great games that really are fantastically easy to play on an Xbox one.

-Physical Copy – Sonic R / Manx TT Super Bike
+Locate – Sonic R / Manx TT Super Bike